sbefort/science37/README.md

 ## Test Cases

-You can run a sample of test cases from the `frontend` directory with `npm test`.
-More tests will be developed before a panel interview demo.
+You can run test cases from the `frontend` directory with `npm run test`.

 Thank you for viewing.